svlad-90/livelooping/md/input-controller/input-controller.md

 From my experience, the above list is enough to create a wide range of different sounds.
 The live_looping.flp project already comes with several dozens of saved presets.
 Try it out!

 **Still, if there would be a need from the audience to extend the number of the supported plugins - I can add one more fx channel with another 10 effects.
-Also we can think of more  generic mechanism to replace the used VST plugins.**
+Also, we can think of a more generic mechanism to replace the used VST plugins.**

 **Note!** As of now you can't change the order or exchange the elements of the list without touching the source code.
-And without loosing already saved presets.
+And without losing already saved presets.

-Currently, first instance of the input controller is using mixer channel **#5** as the  **FX_CHANNEL**.
+Currently, the first instance of the input controller is using mixer channel **#5** as the  **FX_CHANNEL**.
 The second instance is using the mixer channel **#9** as the **FX_CHANNEL**:

 ![FX channels](./resources/fx_channels.jpg)

 **Q: So, tell me at last, what should I do to change the parameters?
 Anything complex?**

 **A: NO!
 Simply open the plugins within the above-mentioned mixer channels in the DAW, and play around with the parameters.
-As soon as sound fits to your needs - [save the preset](#saving-the-preset) as usual.**
+As soon as sound fits your needs - [save the preset](#saving-the-preset) as usual.**

-The implementation of the project will traverse all values of all the parameters, and will store them to persistency.
+The implementation of the project will traverse all values of all the parameters and will store them to persistency.

 ----